3 3 - 6Shares

 One alternative Spanish school in Buenos Aires, with high quality, personalized learning is Wanderlust Spanish.

-With a focus on creating a relaxing, informal environment, the three-year-old school aims to break out of the boring mold of traditional learning, where students stare at a blackboard and take notes while the teacher delivers the lesson.
+With a focus on creating a relaxing, informal environment, the four-year-old school aims to break out of the boring mold of traditional learning, where students stare at a blackboard and take notes while the teacher delivers the lesson.

 Here the classes are small, informal group classes that play to each student’s individual learning style.
 Their first goal for beginners is to make students comfortable with the basics of the language.
-Once the basics are covered, students can build on that with vocabulary, learning typical Rio Plate-style Spanish expressions.

 They are eager to share with students not only Argentina’s unique style of Spanish but the country’s customs, music, history, culture and lifestyle.